ibbles/LearningUnreal/Texture.md

 (
-TODO: Write about sRGB.
+[[TODO]] Write about sRGB.
 Once I understand it.
 )

 # Texture size

 Each texture has a size expressed as a two-dimensional value, such as 1024x1024 or 2048x4096.
-The size is often a power of two, for performance reasons.
+The size is often a power of two, for performance reasons and for mip-map generation.
 It the texture is not a power of two then you can ask Unreal to pad it in [[Texture Editor]] > Details panel > Texture > Power Of Two Mode.

 A single texture often contains different versions of itself at different sizes.